Fabian Bruskewitz: Bishop of Lincoln

-On March 24, 1992, Pope John Paul II appointed Bruskewitz as the eighth bishop of the Diocese of Lincoln.
+On March 24, 1992, Pope John Paul II appointed Bruskewitz as the eighth bishop of Lincoln.
 He received his episcopal consecration on May 13, 1992, from Archbishop Daniel E. Sheehan, with Bishops Glennon Flavin and Leo Brust serving as co-consecrators, at the Cathedral of the Risen Christ in Lincoln.

 In 1998, according to a 2021 investigation by Nebraska Attorney General Doug Peterson, Bruskewitz met with Monsignor Leonard Kalin, the vocations director at the Newman Center at the University of Nebraska.
 The diocese had been receiving complaints of sexual harassment and assault by Kalin from seminarians and undergraduates at the university.
 In the meeting Kalin admitted having had 50 sexual encounters with other males.
 In response, Bruskewitz banned Kalin from dealing with anyone under age 40, but did not report him to authorities or suspend his ministerial privileges.
 A later note in Kalin's personal file stated that Kalin was not following the ban.

-A 2005 report by the Catholic News Agency stated that the Diocese of Lincoln had the highest priest-to-Catholic ratio in the United States.
-The article suggested that this was due to Bruskewitz' emphasis on orthodoxy along with having a seminary in the diocese.
-According to one opinion writer discussing the Diocese of Lincoln, "Fidelity to the magisterium and traditional spirituality are strikingly manifest."
-Bruskewitz noted that "The orthodoxy, conservatism, and enthusiasm of the clergy, both young and old, bear witness to the splendor of the Catholic priesthood in southern Nebraska."Under Bruskewitz, the Diocese of Lincoln was the only diocese in the United States where female altar servers were not allowed diocese-wide.
+A 2005 report by the Catholic News Agency stated that the diocese had the highest priest-to-Catholic ratio in the United States.
+The article suggested that this was due to Bruskewitz' emphasis on orthodoxy, along with having a seminary in the diocese.
+According to one opinion writer, "Fidelity to the magisterium and traditional spirituality are strikingly manifest."
+Bruskewitz noted that "The orthodoxy, conservatism, and enthusiasm of the clergy, both young and old, bear witness to the splendor of the Catholic priesthood in southern Nebraska."Under Bruskewitz, the diocese was the only diocese in the United States where female altar servers were not allowed diocese-wide.
 Bruskewitz published a book entitled Bishop Fabian Bruskewitz: A Shepherd Speaks.